realdriss/realdriss/README.md

 # RealDriss

-A decentralized marketplace for creating, listing and exchanging value effortlessly.
+A decentralized marketplace for buyers and sellers to create, list and exchange value effortlessly.

 ## About us